-The young Asian woman told me that the Burmese military placed land mines in her family’s rice field.
-So she fled with her family across the border from Burma to the Thailand border refuge camps.
-They had no money in the camps and the rations were poor so it was hard to take care of her family.
-And it was not safe in the camps – twice the Burmese army crossed into Thailand and burned down the camp.
+The young Asian woman below told me that the Burmese military placed land mines in her family’s rice field.
+Which led her and her family to flee across the border to the Thailand border refugee camps.
+They had no money in the camps and the rations were so poor it was hard to take care of her family.
+The camps were not safe- twice the Burmese army crossed into Thailand and burned down the camp.
 Her classmates were killed in the fires.

 She is Karen.
-We were told of other stories of the atrocities committed against the Karen people who fled from the long standing war between the Karen and the Burmese Military Junta- the State Peace and Development Council (SPDC) We were told of rape; forced labor, using people as land mine sweepers; destruction of crops and villages; loss of limbs by land mines; and the suppression of information regarding these atrocities from the outside world by the SPDC.
+We were told stories of the atrocities committed against the Karen people who fled from the long standing war between the Karen and the Burmese Military Junta- the State Peace and Development Council (SPDC) were told of rape; forced labor, using people as land mine sweepers; destruction of crops and villages; loss of limbs by landmines; and the suppression of information regarding these atrocities from the outside world by the SPDC.

-These Karen refuges and migrant workers were the people KIRF helped last month on the Thai Burmese border.
-In spite of such hardship, we saw an incredible solidarity between the Karen refugees to help each other, to persevere, and one day, maybe, to go home.
+These Karen refugees and migrant workers were the people KIRF helped last month on the Thai Burmese border.
+In spite of such hardship, we saw an incredible solidarity between the Karen refugees to help each other, to persevere, and one day, maybe, go home.

-Through our pre-trip research we were able to make contact with the Mae Tao Clinic in the Thai border town of Mae Sot through the help of Dr. Terry from California and Ms. Lisa from Scotland -who were also helpful once on the ground.
+Through our pre-trip research we were able to make contact with the Mae Tao Clinic at the Thai border town of Mae Sot through the help of Dr. Terry from California and Ms. Lisa from Scotland -who were also helpful once on the ground.
 (We met Dr. Terry through Global Colors, an international humanitarian volunteer opportunity database founded by Barton Brooks.)
 Many people come to the clinic from across the Burma/Thai border after having walked for days.
-They are starving and ill or have infection from war wounds such as lost limbs from land mines.
-The clinic also treats the very poor Karen migrant worker population that works in Thailand under fear of deportation back to Burma.
+They are starving, ill, or have infections from war wounds such as lost limbs from land mines.
+The clinic also treats Karen migrant workers very poorly and the Karen population that works in Thailand are under constant fear of deportation back to Burma.

-We were given a tour of the clinic by Ms. Eh Thwa and were fortunate to spend some time with Dr. Cynthia Maung, the clinic’s founder.
-Dr. Cynthia, as she is known, started the Mae Tao Clinic in a two-story old warehouse-style building in 1988 to provide free health care to refugees and migrant workers fleeing the military coup violence in Burma.
+We were given a tour of the clinic by Ms. Eh Thwa and were fortunate enough to spend some time with Dr. Cynthia Maung, the clinic’s founder.
+Dr. Cynthia, as she started the Mae Tao Clinic in a two-story old warehouse-style building in 1988 to provide free health care to refugees and migrant workers fleeing the military coup violence in Burma.
 Gradually, through the years with additional funding, the small makeshift clinic has expanded into a multi-specialty medical center.
-The medical center is very crowded with men, women and children; many of them are obviously sick, in pain or badly injured, moving about cautiously or sitting here and there.
+The medical center is very crowded with men, women, and children; many of which are obviously sick, in pain, badly injured, or moving about cautiously sitting here and there.
 Many wait for their turn with a blank look in their eyes.

-The clinic has a surgery ward as well as inpatient/out patient rooms and maternity ward among other facilities.
-The clinic also makes prosthetics for land mine survivors.
+The clinic has a surgery ward as well as inpatient/outpatient rooms and maternity ward among other facilities.
+The clinic also makes prosthetics for landmine survivors.
 The prostheses department was one large room with old workbenches, and bottles and cans of chemicals used to form the prosthetic limbs.
-It smelled heavily of fiberglass being sanded.
+It smells heavily of fiberglass being sanded.

 We also visited several schools for the migrant workers and dormitories for “unaccompanied children” sponsored by the Mae Tao Clinic.
 These unaccompanied children are either an orphan, have lost their parents or are placed in the dormitories because their parents are afraid that the children will be used as forced labor.

-KIRF was able to provide three pickup truckloads of sleeping mats, blankets, mosquito nets, cooking ware, sports materials, pillows, and towels for the unaccompanied children in the dormitories and refuge camp.
-In addition, to Dr. Kroll’s kind donation, we purchased medical supplies and wound care items for the Mae Tao Clinic’s surgery ward.
+KIRF was able to provide three pickup truckloads of sleeping mats, blankets, mosquito nets, cooking ware, sports materials, pillows, and towels for the unaccompanied children in the dormitories and refugee camp.
+In addition, to Dr. Kroll’s kind donation, we purchased medical supplies and wound care items for the Mae Tao Clinics’ surgery ward.

 Thank you to all who have helped so much in this effort.
 And, thank you so very much to all of the people we met that are giving so much to help the Karen people.